davkk/masters-thesis/typst/main.typ

 == Correlation functions for kaons

-The $C(Delta eta)$ plots for kaon pairs with like (@fig:closure-k-k) and unlike signs (@fig:closure-k-ak) present the clearest distinction -- among all studied particle pairs -- between the effects of 1D and 2D corrections.
+The $C(Delta eta)$ plots for kaon pairs with like (@fig:closure-k-k) and unlike signs (@fig:closure-k-ak) present the clearest distinction (among all studied particle pairs) between the effects of 1D and 2D corrections.
 The uncorrected bins deviate the most from the truth.
 However, the more dimensions in the corrections, the better agreement with the reference distribution.
-After applying the 2D corrections, the ratio of reconstructed to true values deviates by no more than 2%.
+After applying the 2D corrections, the ratio of reconstructed to true deviates by no more than 2%.

 #figure(pdf("../data/LHC24f3c/k-k/data_correction.pdf"), caption: [
   MC closure in 1D and 2D for kaon+ kaon+ from proton-proton collisions.